rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 Its time to make our static html template reactive using our posts.coffee template manager ..

-First lets create a MongoDB collection to hold the posts in the database..
+First let's create a MongoDB collection to hold the posts in the database..
 {% highlight ruby %}
-Post = new Meteor.Collection "post"
+@Post = new Meteor.Collection "post"

 if Meteor.isClient
   ...